50 ways food has changed in the last 50 years

 American fast-food culture can be traced back to 1921 in Wichita, Kansas, where the first White Castle revolutionized cuisine.

 Although fast-food restaurants and their trademark drive-through windows were common sights across the country as far back as the 1950s, Americans over the last 50 years have devoured epic amounts of the cheap, delicious, and unhealthy burgers and fries, cooked up every day by America's nearly 200,000 quick-service restaurants.
 McDonald's alone sells 75 burgers a second.

 Sugar consumption spikes

-The sugar industry began funding research in the 1960s to minimize the health risks of sugar and emphasize the dangers of fat.
+The sugar industry becan funding research in the 1960s designed to minimize the health risks of sugar and emphasize the dangers of fat.
 The marketing campaign apparently worked, as sugar consumption exploded from a couple pounds per person per year to 123 pounds per person in 1970 and to 152 pounds today—or about 42.5 teaspoons per day, compared to the recommended 13.3 teaspoons.

 High-fructose corn syrup spreads

 First developed in 1957, high-fructose corn syrup began finding its way into the American diet in the 1970s.
 By 1984, the concentrated, corn starch-derived goop was the main sweetener in virtually every soda and sweet-tasting processed food.
 In the 2000s, however, the tide began to turn against high-fructose corn syrup, so much so that there was a campaign to rename it "corn sugar."

 The average muffin in the last 20 years grew from 1.5 ounces and 210 calories to 4 ounces and 500 calories, while the average bagel expanded from 3 inches and 140 calories to 6 inches and 350 calories.